How Devils Got Their Horns

 Forgetting the scrolls, the librarian flew toward the screaming while all around it, the city crumbled, revealing a darkness below whose whistling devoured everything.
 Glittering bridges, pillowy cloud gardens, grand opal archways—all of it was siphoned, leaving a deep coldness in its place.

-Its friend, the last remaining of a gathering of angels, all hurtling through the dead space below, clung to the platform.
-Its fingers clawed at stone.
-Heat blackened and welted them, burning away its hair, sandals, and robes.
-Its skin bubbled and dulled, the Light of Heaven inside it flickering weakly.
+Its fingers clawed at stone, blackened and welted by heat.
+The same heat burning away its hair, sandals, and robes.
+Its skin bubbled and dulled, the Light of Heaven inside its hollow place flickering weakly.
 The librarian stared, mouth agape, until its friend saw it.

-And the librarian wished, then, that it hadn’t come; for it knew, as certainly as anything, that it couldn’t help.
-Its friend's Heavenly Light was gone, winked out as the librarian watched.
-The great bone crowning its head turned gray and dead.
+The great bone circlet crowning its head turned gray and dead.
 Cracks webbed it, weakening the arch that once made a proud halo.
 Something had rotted inside this angel, too deep to be cut out.

-The librarian didn't have to question what this meant, or whether or not it would obey.
-Words from Above planted clarity and purpose in its hollow place, and when those grew, no space for doubt ever remained.
+The librarian didn't have to question what this commandment meant, or whether or not it would obey.
+Words from Above planted clarity and purpose in its hollow place, and when those grew, no space for doubt remained.

 The librarian sank down to its friend and treaded air, the powerful muscles of its back straining against the sucking void.
 Its friend wailed, reaching higher, fingers crumbling like charcoal.